Last updated on August 31st, 2018 at 10:15 pm

 You can have a walk and take an ice cream and once you want to have a swim move to the extreme sides of this holy area for 2 beautiful beaches

-Surely I did not find the 25m long swimming pool or some of the big resort facilities however I was able to have some local time, feeling more integrated with the Mauritian life
+Surely I did not find the 25m long swimming pool or some of the big resorts facilities, however, I was able to have some local time, feeling more integrated with the Mauritian life

-I am talking here about the Bleu De Toi Boutique Guest House in Pereybere.
+I am talking here about the Bleu De Toi Boutique Guest House in Pereybere Beach.

-I just loved the interior, really well thought, with colors and style that took me straight away to an higher level of relaxation (not sure I needed it LOL).
+I just loved the interior, with colours and style that took me straight away to a higher level of relaxation.

 I suggest the Hope room, right next to the garden and pool.